Apex Trader Funding: Full Guide and Walkthrough

 Withdrawing Profits From Your Funded Account

-No matter what account size you’re on, you must have 10 trading days before you can request a payout.
-In addition, there is a profit threshold that you must meet before you are eligible to withdraw, and a minimum/maximum you are allowed to withdraw for the first 3 successful payout months.
+No matter what account size you’re on, you must have 8 trading days before you can request a payout.
+In addition, there is a profit threshold that you must meet before you are eligible to withdraw, and a minimum/maximum you are allowed to withdraw for the first 6 payouts.

-Once you do have 3 separate months with withdraws, you will still need 10 trading days for future withdraws.
-But the maximum withdraw cap will be removed, and you can start printing money!
+Once you do have 6 payouts, you will still need 8 trading days for future withdraws.
+But the maximum withdraw cap will be removed, and you can start printing money like never before.

 See the table below for the withdrawal minimum balance and maximum amounts.